Real Estate Q&A Series

 Analysis

 Apply the Rule to the Facts: With no additional facts, North Carolina’s default rules apply.
-The life tenant covers recurring costs (taxes, insurance for occupancy, ordinary repairs) and interest on any existing mortgage; the remainderman typically bears principal reductions and capital replacements that preserve the corpus.
+The life tenant covers recurring costs (taxes, insurance for occupancy, ordinary repairs) and interest on any existing mortgage; responsibility for principal reductions and capital replacements may depend on the creating instrument and equitable principles rather than a fixed default rule.
 If a deed, will, or order shifts these responsibilities, that language controls.
 If the life estate comes from a spouse’s election, pre‑existing liens continue to encumber the property.

 Process & Timing